 What to explore on the Faroes?

-Lexical information about the archipelago is found on Wikipedia.
+Find lexical information about the archipelago on Wikipedia.
 Tourist information is available at Visit Faroe Islands, Faroe Islands Tourist Guide, and on international websites like Lonely Planet and Wikitravel.
-A more detailed walk of Tórshavn is described here.
+Find a more detailed description of a walk in Tórshavn here.

 This series from the Faroe Islands consists of several posts.